-The strengths perspective offers service providers a work practice which focuses on strengths, abilities and potential rather than problems, deficits and pathologies (Chapin, 1995; Early & GlenMaye, 2000; Saleebey, 1992d; Weick et al., 1989).
+The strengths perspective and strengths-based approaches offer service providers ways of working that focus on strengths, abilities and potential rather than problems, deficits and pathologies (Chapin, 1995; Early & GlenMaye, 2000; Saleebey, 1992d; Weick et al., 1989).
 Since the mid 1980’s the University of Kansas School of Social Welfare and others have been developing and testing the strengths perspective (Cohen, 1999; Rapp, 1992; Saleebey, 1992d) which Saleebey (1992c, p15) suggests is not a model of practice but rather a “collation of principles, ideas and techniques” (p15).

-- People have many strengths and have the capacity to continue to learn, grow and change.
+- People are recognised as having many strengths and have the capacity to continue to learn, grow and change.

-- The focus of intervention is on the strengths and aspirations of clients.
+- The focus of intervention is on the strengths and aspirations of the people we work with.

-- The community or social environment is seen as being full of resources.
+- Communities and social environments are seen as being full of resources.

 - There is a commitment to empowerment.

-People have many strengths and have the capacity to continue to learn, grow and change
+People are recognised as having many strengths and have the capacity to continue to learn, grow and change

 Weick (1992) suggests that an essential assumption of the strengths perspective is that “every person has an inherent power that may be characterized as life force, transformational capacity, life energy, spirituality, regenerative potential, and healing power… [which] is a potent form of knowledge that can guide personal and social transformation” (p.
 24).
 This power also means that people “possess the inherent capacity to learn, grow, and change” (Kisthardt, 1992, p.
 62).